Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

 # HOW TO CREATE A ADMIN GROUP AND ADD USERS TO YOUR EKS CLUSTER

-- After you have provisions the EKS-ADMIN script, run the following commands.

 -First create an access for your user in aws and run the command below

    aws configure --profile "username for user" e.g Mark aws configure --profile mark